indiewebconsult/docker-alpine-dotnetcore/README.md

 The ASP.NET Core image builds with the full SDK and .NET Core runtime.
 It's not intended for standalone applications, and is considerably more bulky.
 Instead, the ASP.NET Core image can be used to build a standalone Web app with all required dependencies, including Nginx as a reverse proxy.

 The final stage of the build creates a Docker image named `indiewebcsonult/aspdotnetcore:{version}`.
 This image allows you to build your solution down to a minimal x64 Alpine .Net Core Console or Web application without ever opening an install executable for the .Net Core platform (Runtime, SDK, ASP.NET, etc).
-Everything you need to build an app is included.
+Everything you need to build a self contained app is included.

+For more information about building a self contained app, visit [This MSDN blog article](https://blogs.msdn.microsoft.com/luisdem/2017/03/19/net-core-1-1-how-to-publish-a-self-contained-application/)

 # Some helpful hints about this project's organization
 * Compiled .Net Core versions are named in Docker Compose files for easy build maintenance, based on what .NET Core version your solution needs to target.